sandialabs/Fugu/README.md

 pip install --upgrade .
 ```

-An alternative way to install for development (using anaconda environments, python3)
+An alternative way to install for development (using anaconda (or miniconda) environments, python3)
 ```
 conda create -n fugu anaconda
 conda activate fugu